-By using spray foam insulation, the second-best option, the insulated space top, which results in not needing the venting as the air movement top.
+By using spray foam insulation, the second-best option, is the insulated space top, results in not needing the venting as the air movement top.
 As the nature of this type of insulation is providing better insulation, it helps in making the ceiling more airtight.

 - While framing the roof of your cathedral ceiling, use 2×10 timber for your roof beams.
 Some of you might feel a bit inconvenient as why the conventional 2×12 ones did not use.
 They are not used because they give an extra amount of depth which is quite unnecessary.

 - Make sure that your roof sheathing is to the top.
 So, it can meet on both sides of the crested beams.
 Make sure that there is no space left between those two.

 - Run functions such as plumbing vents and furnace flues.
 This will make sure that the exterior surfaces of the roof completely flash.
 Hence, will make sure about the quality of the work.